aryan75-eng/Student-Database-Management-Systemm/README.md

 2. Open the project in Android Studio.

+3. Connect project with Firebase.

+4. Add google-services.json file.

-3. Sync Gradle files.
+5. Sync Gradle files.

-4. Run on Emulator or Android Device.
+6. Run the application on Emulator or Android Device.

 ---